List of Kia design and manufacturing facilities

 Kia Motors is a South Korean automobile manufacturer, with a production output of 2 million vehicles per year.
 Pictured is the Gwangju Plant.

-South Korean automobile manufacturer Kia maintains 14 manufacturing facilities in eight countries along with research centres in South Korea, the US, Japan, and Germany.
+South Korean automobile manufacturer Kia maintains 14 manufacturing facilities in eight countries along with research centres in South Korea, the United States, Japan, and Germany.
 Kia has four manufacturing plants in South Korea and additional plants in China, India, Japan, Mexico, Slovakia, the United States and Vietnam.

 Design centers

 Namyang Design Center

 The Namyang Design Center, located in Hwaseong, South Korea, serves as Kia's primary design facility.
 The facility, which is shared with parent company Hyundai, is located on over 3.3 million square meters of land and serves as the central hub for engineering work encompassing the entire design process, from pre-design studies, prototyping and extensive track testing, and full-scale wind tunnel aerodynamic testing. to crash testing.
 Kia and Hyundai employees from around the world receive training at the Namyang Center.